FSA, EA, MAAA, FCA

 Ms. Chan previously served as the Chief Actuarial Officer for the Ohio Public Employees Retirement System and as Chief Actuary for the State Teachers Retirement System of Ohio, the two largest state pension systems in Ohio with assets of approximately $100 billion and $80 billion, respectively.

-A Fellow of the Society of Actuaries, an Enrolled Actuary with the Joint Board, a Fellow of the Conference of Consulting Actuaries, a Member of the American Academy of Actuaries, and a conferee of an Executive MBA and Bachelor of Science degree from The Ohio State University, Ms. Chan regularly gives presentations at colleges, conferences, and on webinars.
+A fellow of the Society of Actuaries, an Enrolled Actuary with the Joint Board, a member of the American Academy of Actuaries, a Fellow of the Conference of Consulting Actuaries, and a conferee of an Executive MBA and Bachelor of Science degree in mathematics and actuarial science from the Ohio State University, Ms. Chan regularly gives presentations at colleges, conferences, and on webinars.

 Ms. Chan is Co-Vice Chair of the American Academy of Actuaries’ Pension Practice Council, an International Association of Consulting Actuaries’ Board Member, a founding member of the Conference of Consulting Actuaries’ Women in Consulting Steering Committee, and a member of The Ohio State University, College of Arts & Science Dean Advisory Committee.